ysyk2021/embracing-failure-how-to-learn-from-mistakes-and-build-a-better-future/src/chapter-8-1.md

-# The Role of Fear of Failure in Avoiding Risks

 In our journey through life, we are often faced with situations that require us to take risks.
 Whether it's starting a new venture, pursuing a dream, or even making personal decisions, stepping outside of our comfort zones is crucial for growth and success.
 However, one of the most significant barriers to taking risks is the fear of failure.